 Engagement Ring Cost Myths

-Spending 3 month's worth of your salary.
-It's become a suggested engagement ring rule that men should shell out about three months of their salary, but this is the most common (and outdated) engagement ring myth, according to Lanore (phew!).
+It's become a suggested engagement ring rule that one should shell out about three months of their salary, but this is the most common (and outdated) engagement ring myth, according to Lanore (phew!).
 There's actually no set rule on how much you should spend on an engagement ring, and she works with all kinds of budgets.

 How Much Is Too Much to Spend?

-Or, you can pass your concern on to his family and friends, who will relay the message.
-But, at the end of the day, some guys really just want to go above and beyond and splurge on the engagement ring, which is totally fine (and really sweet!) as long as he has the means to do so.
+Or, you can pass your concern on to your partner's family and friends, who will relay the message.
+But, at the end of the day, some people really just want to go above and beyond and splurge on the engagement ring, which is totally fine (and really sweet) as long as they have the means to do so.

 How to Cut Engagement Ring Costs

-If you're working within a budget, you can still treat your S.O. to the ring of her dreams thanks to a few engagement ring shopping hacks.
+If you're working within a budget, you can still treat your SO to the ring of their dreams thanks to a few engagement ring shopping hacks.

-Know your settings.
 Keep in mind that certain settings can be expensive.
-Your future bride may (understandably) be obsessed with Meghan Markle's three-stone engagement ring, but said setting, as well as three-row pave rings, can actually cost you a pretty penny and affect the size of the center stone.
+Your future spouse may (understandably) be obsessed with Meghan Markle's three-stone engagement ring, but said setting, as well as three-row pave rings, can actually cost you a pretty penny and affect the size of the center stone.
 Instead, if you would rather focus the bulk of your budget on the ring's diamond, consider a classic solitaire setting to make the stone appear more prominent.